Trams

 Edinburgh Tram Routes

-Once the next phase of the tram to Newhaven is complete, the new Edinburgh tram system will follow a route from Ocean Terminal at Leith Docks in the North of the City, pass along Leith Walk to Princes Street via St. Andrew Square, continue West to Haymarket, past Murrayfield, out to the busy Edinburgh Park interchange, continuing past the Gyle near the city outskirts, and on to Edinburgh Airport.
+The Edinburgh tram follows a route from Ocean Terminal at Leith Docks in the North of the City, passes along Leith Walk to Princes Street via St Andrew Square, continues West to Haymarket, past Murrayfield, out to the busy Edinburgh Park interchange, continuing past the Gyle near the city outskirts, and on to Edinburgh Airport.

 The trams